Skip to main content

 • The module aims to expand students’ ability to express themselves in accurate spoken German.
 Students will work on a wide range of authentic material in German to expand their vocabulary and range of expressions and to introduce them to contemporary issues and culture.
 The module will be taught and assessed in German.

 • The module aims to develop reading and writing skills in German.
 Classes use German as much as possible and the module is assessed in German.
 The module uses a blended approach: it is based on a beginners' coursebook with additional material on Moodle and as weekly hand-outs based on authentic material.
-Themes studied vary from year to year but are likely to include every-day life in France, an introduction to German-speaking society and culture, regions and traditions.
+Themes studied vary from year to year but are likely to include every-day life in Germany, an introduction to German-speaking society and culture, regions and traditions.

 • The module aims to develop speaking and listening skills in German.
 Classes use German as much as possible and the module is assessed in German.
 The module uses a blended approach: it is based on a beginners' coursebook with additional material on Moodle and as weekly hand-outs based on authentic material.
 Themes studied vary from year to year but are likely to include every-day life in German-speaking countries, an introduction to German-speaking society and culture, regions and traditions.